johnbeve/BFO-Organization/docs/icbo-hotels.md

 We have put together a Google Doc with informaton about [ICBO 2022 hotel options](https://docs.google.com/document/d/1_set_ag3YpJvE7QBmcvEUX41IYTY-R7p/edit).
 We update the document as often as possible.

-Below is list of hotels outside Ann Arbor for the night of September 24 (or even earlier):
+Below is list of hotels outside Ann Arbor good for the night of September 24 (or other days):

 **Hotel name:** The Westin Detroit Metropolitan Airport
 Phone: +1 734-942-6500